 - Spices - Ancho chili powder and cumin provide deep rich flavor to this chili.
 Ancho chili powder has a mild to medium heat and can be substituted with regular chili powder.
 If you prefer a spicy kick, add some cayenne pepper.
 Start with a little and adjust to taste.

-See recipe card for specific quantities.
+See recipe card for specific quantities and complete instructions.

 Garnishes for chili